Potatoes are basically the perfect food

 For the smashed potatoes:

-- Wash the potatoes and then set them to boil over high heat in a large pot.
-Cook the potatoes until they are fork tender.
-I find in most cases that this takes around 25 minutes total from when you first set the pot to heat.
+- Add the potatoes to a large pot, cover with water, and set to boil over high heat.
+Cook the potatoes until they are fork-tender.
+I find in most cases that this takes around 25 minutes from when you first set the pot to heat.

-- While the potatoes boil, preheat the oven to 425 degrees F (218 C).
-Line a large baking sheet with parchment paper or a silicone baking mat and set to the side.
+- While the potatoes boil, preheat the oven to 425 degrees Fahrenheit / 220 degrees Celcius.
+Line a baker's half-sheet pan with parchment paper and set it to the side.

-- Once the potatoes are fork tender, drain them into a large colander.
-I like to take a paper towel or cean kitchen towel and give the potatoes a very quick and gentle dry.
-Don't worry about getting all the water or drying the potatoes individually, you just want to make sure that the potatoes aren't logging a bunch of water so that the oil distributes better.
+- Once the potatoes are fork-tender, drain them into a large colander.
+I like to take a clean kitchen towel and give them a gentle pat dry.
+Don't worry about getting all the water or drying the potatoes individually!
+You just want to make sure that the potatoes aren't water-logged so that the oil coats the skins properly and they crisp up better.

-- Pour the avocado oil on top of the potatoes and give them a quick toss by hand (or gently with a wooden spoon if they are too hot to the touch) to coat in oil.
-Repeat with the sea salt, until the potato skins have a nice oily/grainy texture.
+- Transfer the potatoes to the sheet pan and give them another pat dry if needed.
+Pour 1 tablespoon olive oil on top of the potatoes and coat by hand (or gently with a wooden spoon if they are too hot to the touch!).
+Repeat with 1 ½ teaspoon kosher salt, until the potato skins have an oily, grainy texture.

-- Drizzle the melted butter over the potatoes, allowing it to fill the fluffy craters of each spud.
+- Drizzle the melted butter over the potatoes, making sure that each crater has butter.

-- Roast for 30-40 minutes (depending on size of your potatoes) or until the skins and edges have gone crisp and the lighter colored potatoes are starting to turn golden around the edges.
+- Roast for 30-40 minutes (depending on size of your potatoes) or until the skins and edges have gone crisp and the lighter-colored potatoes are starting to turn golden.

 For the lemon dill cream sauce:

-- Drizzle, splatter, or drench those beautiful smashed potatoes in the sauce.
-If there's any leftover, it's beautiful on fish, chicken, veggies, etc.
+- Once the potatoes have come out of the oven, drizzle them with the sauce.
+If there's any sauce left over, it's delicious on fish, chicken, veggies, etc.

 Notes